- Posted on: 05 Jun, 2024

 Q. Why does my car need an air conditioning recharge?

-You’re air conditioning system can lose up to 15% of it’s coolant every year, so a 3 year old car may have lost almost half it’s coolant seriously impacting on the performance of the system and damaging the components involved.
+You’re air conditioning system can lose up to 15% of its coolant every year, so a 3-year-old car may have lost almost half its coolant seriously impacting the performance of the system and damaging the components involved.
 You should regularly have the air conditioning systems serviced to reduce wear and tear on the components and help avoid potentially big repair bills.
 We offer recharging and servicing.

 Q. Why should I get my air conditioning serviced?

-As previously mentioned, through non use seals can seize.
-Your car manufacturer when they service your car only test to see if the air conditioning works, not that all the components are working properly and in full working condition.
-Regular air conditioning system servicing ensures the system is full of coolant, that their are now leaks, the pressure is correct and that the hoses, seals and pipes are all in full working order.
+As previously mentioned, through non-use seals can seize.
+Your car manufacturer when they service your car only tests to see if the air conditioning works, not that all the components are working properly and in full working condition.
+Regular air conditioning system servicing ensures the system is full of coolant, that there are no leaks, tthat he pressure is correct and that the hoses, seals and pipes are all in full working order.

 Q. What’s the best way to run my air conditioning?

 Turn the air conditioning on, ensuring that it’s not set to ‘economy’ mode.
 When you first get into a hot car, open the windows, ensure that the air vents are set to face level and the system is set up to do the same, not pointed at your feet.
 Remember cold air falls.
 Turn the temperature to as low as it will go, and the blower as high as possible.
-Also make sure that the air is on ‘recirc’ mode and not taking air from outside.
-Better to cool already cooled air!!
-When the temperature is more comfortable, close the windows and increase the temperature to a more suitable level as well as decreasing the blower speed.
+Also, make sure that the air is in ‘recirc’ mode and not taking air from outside.
+Better to cool already-cooled air!!
+When the temperature is more comfortable, close the windows and increase the temperature to a more suitable level as well as decrease the blower speed.
 You should also point the air vents upwards to ensure the cold air flows down again.